 3. Omani Rial (1 OMR = 2.60 USD)

-Oman, a country on the east coast of Africa, has had its currency exchange rate pegged to the dollar at a rate of 1 OMR = $2.60 US since 1986.
+Oman, officially called the Sultanate of Oman, is an Arab state in southwest Asia on the southeast coast of the Arabian Peninsula.
+It has a strategically important position at the mouth of the Persian Gulf., has had its currency exchange rate pegged to the dollar at a rate of 1 OMR = $2.60 US since 1986.
 With that pegged relationship holding firm, seems as though the Rial’s fate remains tied to the fate of the dollar.

 4. Latvian Lats (1 LVL= 1.97 USD)